 On March 13, 2015, Indonesia requested consultations concerning antidumping and countervailing duty measures pertaining to certain coated paper suitable for high-quality print graphics using sheet-fed presses.

-Indonesia alleges inconsistencies with Article VI of the GATT 1994, Articles 1, 3.5, 3.7 and 3.8 of the Antidumping Agreement, and Articles 2.1, 12.7, 10, 14(d), 15.5, 15.7 and 15.8 of the SCM Agreement.
+Indonesia alleged inconsistencies with Article VI of the GATT 1994, Articles 1, 3.5, 3.7 and 3.8 of the Antidumping Agreement, and Articles 2.1, 12.7, 10, 14(d), 15.5, 15.7 and 15.8 of the SCM Agreement.

-With respect to the countervailing duty measures, Indonesia challenges Commerce's determinations that Indonesia's provision of standing timber, log export ban and debt forgiveness program are countervailable subsidies.
-Indonesia claims that Commerce determined both that the standing timber was provided for less than adequate remuneration and that the log export ban distorted prices without factoring in prevailing market conditions.
-Indonesia also alleges, in regards to all three subsidies, that Commerce failed to examine whether there was a plan or scheme in place sufficient to constitute a "subsidy programme" within the meaning of the SCM Agreement.
-Indonesia further claims that Commerce did not identify whether each subsidy was "specific to an enterprise ... within the jurisdiction of the granting authority," as required by the SCM Agreement.
-In addition, Indonesia challenges Commerce's facts available determination in which it concluded that the government of Indonesia forgave debt.
+With respect to the countervailing duty measures, Indonesia challenged Commerce's determinations that Indonesia's provision of standing timber, log export ban and debt forgiveness program are countervailable subsidies.
+Indonesia claimed that Commerce determined both that the standing timber was provided for less than adequate remuneration and that the log export ban distorted prices without factoring in prevailing market conditions.
+Indonesia also alleged, in regards to all three subsidies, that Commerce failed to examine whether there was a plan or scheme in place sufficient to constitute a "subsidy programme" within the meaning of the SCM Agreement.
+Indonesia further claimed that Commerce did not identify whether each subsidy was "specific to an enterprise ... within the jurisdiction of the granting authority," as required by the SCM Agreement.
+In addition, Indonesia challenged Commerce's facts available determination in which it concluded that the government of Indonesia forgave debt.

-With respect to both the antidumping and countervailing duty measures, Indonesia alleges that the USITC threat of injury determination breached both the AD Agreement and SCM Agreement because it relied on allegation, conjecture, and remote possibility; was not based on a change in circumstances that was clearly foreseen and imminent; and showed no causal relationship between the subject imports and the threat of injury to the domestic industry.
+With respect to both the antidumping and countervailing duty measures, Indonesia alleged that the USITC threat of injury determination breached both the AD Agreement and SCM Agreement because it relied on allegation, conjecture, and remote possibility; was not based on a change in circumstances that was clearly foreseen and imminent; and showed no causal relationship between the subject imports and the threat of injury to the domestic industry.

-Indonesia also raised an "as such" claim with respect to 19 U.S.C. § 1677(11)(B).
-Indonesia contends that the law does not consider or exercise "special care" as a result of the requirement that a tie vote in a threat of injury determination must be treated as an affirmative ITC determination.
+Indonesia also raised an "as such" claim with respect to 19 U.S.C. § 1677(11) (B).
+Indonesia contended that, with respect to threat of injury cases, the law does not consider or exercise "special care" as a result of the requirement that a tie vote be treated as an affirmative ITC determination.

 Consultations between Indonesia and the United States took place in Geneva on June 25, 2015.
 A panel was established on September 28, 2015, and on February 4, 2016, the Director-General composed the panel as follows: Mr. Hanspeter Tschani, Chair; and Mr. Martin Garcia and Ms. Enie Neri de Ross, Members.
 The panel held its first substantive meeting with the parties, in Geneva, on December 6-7, 2016.
+The panel held its second substantive meeting with the parties, in Geneva, on March 28-29, 2017.
+On December 6, 2017, the Panel circulated its report to the Members.
+The report rejected all of Indonesia's claims.
+Indonesia chose not to appeal, and the DSB adopted the report on January 22, 2018.